 Your spine is composed of four segments, your neck, called your cervical spine, your mid back called your thoracic spine, your low back, called your lumbar spine, and then your pelvis.
 Your hips attach into your pelvis via a ball and socket joint.
 Our seven exercises, one for everyday of the week, covers all these areas of your back.

 You’ve probably already worked out that the idea is to do one of these exercises for each day of the week.
 We've got one for if you're sitting down at work, ones for if you want to lie down at home while the ads are on in the TV.
 And we've got one that you can do walking up and down your hallway.
 You don't need any equipment.
 You just need your body.
-So, enjoy.
+So, enjoy 7 of the best exercises to protect your back.
 This is for you.

 Walking with big arm swings - walking for 10 minutes.